Graduates of our Special Education program will be positioned for a rewarding career as a certified special education teacher.

 Why Study Special Education at Rivier?

-Combining classroom and field-based experiences to connect coursework with practical school-based applications, our Special Education programs provide you with opportunities to develop the professional knowledge, skills, and dispositions necessary to effectively educate and accommodate students with special needs.
+Combining classroom and field-based experiences to connect coursework with practical school-based applications, our M.Ed. in Special Education program provides you with opportunities to develop the professional knowledge, skills, and dispositions necessary to effectively educate and accommodate students with special needs.

 - Develop practical teaching knowledge and skills